G-FORCE: Support for Operational Decision-Making

-GB rail's exemplary safety record is due to conscious, prolonged, and incremental investment in safety driven improvements.
-However, a culture of adherence to rules, procedures and hierarchies can, in some circumstances, reduce system flexibility and the ability to respond to and manage unique situations quickly and effectively.
-This means opportunities to prevent small incidents from escalating can be missed when frontline staff feel they lack the confidence to act, or react in the most risk adverse and restrictive way.
-This can result knock on whole system safety risk as well as impacting service delays, cancellations, and reactionary delays across the network.
+GB rail's exemplary safety record is due to conscious, ongoing investment in safety-driven improvements.
+However, a culture of adherence to rules and procedures can reduce flexibility and impair performance, particularly on congested parts of the network with a high volume of traffic.
+Opportunities to stop small incidents escalating can be missed when front line staff lack the confidence to use their professional judgement, and react in the most risk adverse and restrictive way.
+The knock-on effects can worsen whole-system safety risk, and cause delays and cancellations across the network.

-With suitable training and wider cultural and organisational change, this approach can give staff confidence that decisions they make will be evaluated fairly – based on the process they used and the information available to them at the time – and should result in more consistent approaches and help to counteract decision-making 'paralysis'.
+Alongside training and wider cultural and organisational change, the G-FORCE approach can give staff confidence that decisions they make will be evaluated fairly, based on the process they used and the information available to them at the time.
+If you have a ‘just culture’ within your organisation or are working towards it, G-FORCE will help.
+It should also result in more consistent approaches and help to counteract decision-making 'paralysis'.

 A train has overrun the station by one set of doors.
 There is no selective door opening and the train cannot reverse.
 The train is full and lots of passengers have luggage and pushchairs.
 Company policy is to open one local door.

 A train driver has been asked to examine the line following a report of a track defect: they have found a broken rail ahead and stopped the train.
 While they have been examining the line, a bridge behind the train has been struck by a road vehicle.